jbial/hackillinois-ml-workshop/README.md

 # An Introduction to Machine Learning
 This repo contains an in depth introduction to supervised machine learning with a focus on regression for the 2020 HackIllinois technical workshop on machine learning in Python.
 The goal of this repo is to give the students a rigorous introduction to the topic of regression using libraries such as NumPy and Pandas.
 The recording of the tutorial can be found [here](https://www.youtube.com/watch?v=Q97ZEgupAvY).
+In order to see the properly rendered LaTeX equations, the notebook should be opened in Jupyter Notebook.

 Note: This notebook has been updated since the original recording.